 ABSTRACT.
-We prove general fomulas for the deviations of two overpartition ranks from the average, namely where $\overline{N}(a,M,n)$ denotes the number of overpartitions of n with rank congruent to a modulo M, $\overline{N}2(a,M,n)$ is the number of overpartitions of n with M_2 -rank congruent to a modulo M and $\overline{p}(n)$ is the number of overpartitions of n.
+We prove general fomulas for the deviations of two overpartition ranks from the average.
 These formulas are in terms of Appell-Lerch series and sums of quotients of theta functions and can be used, among other things, to recover any of the numerous overpartition rank difference identities in the literature.
-We give examples for M=3 and 6.
+We give two illustrations.